For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Common words and phrases to avoid in university personal statements

 • 'Passionate' – Please trust us on this one.
 We hope you are very passionate about your chosen subject.
-But, there will be a huge number of other applicants repeatedly using the same word.
+But there will be a huge number of other applicants repeatedly using the same word.
 By providing the many reasons why you're passionate, your enthusiasm will be clear without you having to explicitly say it.

 • 'Like' – Saying you'd 'like' to study a degree is like saying their course looks 'nice' (which should also be avoided).
 If you know from doing research and attending open days that you'd love to study your chosen subject, don't be shy in saying so.

 • 'I couldn't put into words...' – We know it can be hard to explain why you chose a course.
-But, the whole purpose of a personal statement is for you to put all of your excitement and ideas into words.
-There's no point telling universities you can't.
+But the whole purpose of a personal statement is for you to put all of your excitement and ideas into words.
+There's no point in telling universities you can't.
 If you're struggling, have a chat with a friend or family member about your reasons for applying.
 This will help clarify your main points.

 • 'Firstly'/'Secondly'/'Finally' – Starting each paragraph like this will make your uni personal statement sound rigid and unimaginative.
 They're not necessary, so we'd suggest taking out these words and using those all-important characters elsewhere.

-2. Refer to extra reading
+2. Refer to the extra reading

 If you've read an academic book or essay related to your chosen degree that you were struck by, we'd recommend writing a few lines about it.